rafale77/vera-ecobee/README.md

 - Download the content of this repository

 - Make sure your Openluup/lua library supports https.
-For this You can go to the Misc/OsCommand tab under Altui and install LUASEC using this command "luarocks install luasec"
+For this You can go to the Misc/OsCommand tab under Altui and install LUASEC using this command "luarocks install luasec".
+This assumes that you also have luarocks installed.
+Follow the instructions here: https://github.com/luarocks/luarocks/wiki/Download

 - Copy the content of the icons folder into the /#your Openluup folder#/icons.

-- Copy the content of the src folder into /#your Openluup folder#
+- Copy the content of the repo into /#your Openluup folder#

 - Create a new device in ALTUI using the D_Ecobee1.xml and I_Ecobee1.xml as your device files